-One of the most important historic reasons for fortifying wine was to strengthen it (to ‘fortify’ means ‘to strengthen’) so that it stayed fresh for longer, back before antioxidants and antibacterials were well understood.
+One of the most important historical reasons for fortifying wine was to strengthen it (to ‘fortify’ means ‘to strengthen’) so that it stayed fresh for longer, back before antioxidants and antibacterials were well understood.

 A great number of different fortified wine styles exist.
 All ports are sweet, for example, while most styles of sherry are dry.
 Some fortified wines taste very fresh and fruity, while others have intense savoury and nutty flavours.
-The diversity of fortified wine styles is fascinating, and well worth exploring.
+The diversity of fortified wine styles is fascinating and well worth exploring.

 Examples of fortified wines: